-Our Water utility staff consists of three licensed operators who have a combined experience of more than 54 years between them.
-Together our operators have attended more than 36 hours of continuing education training in the past year in an effort to keep up-to-date with the latest in water treatment techniques.
+Our Water utility staff consists of five licensed operators who have a combined experience of more than 79 years between them.
+Our operators have maintained educational training in the past year in an effort to keep up-to-date with the latest in water treatment techniques.
 Our goal is to give you the best quality water possible.
 The provision of quality water is an ongoing effort for the Commissioners of Leonardtown and its staff, and upon which we are continuously trying to improve.